datanlp/a11y-ai-review-bot/README.md

-# a11y-ai-review-bot
+# AI A11Y Bot

-🤖 AI-powered accessibility review bot for GitHub Pull Requests.
-Automatically detects WCAG 2.1 AA issues in Angular, HTML, CSS, and Cypress files using OpenAI.
-Created and maintained by Vira Melnyk.
+This is a code accessibility review bot powered by OpenAI and integrated with GitHub.

+## Author

+Created and maintained by **Vira Melnyk**.
+All rights reserved.
+Unauthorized use is prohibited.

+For inquiries, please contact the author directly.